openmapeditor/openmapeditor/README.md

 ## Local Development Setup

-This project is self-contained and does not require a local server or package manager (`npm`).
+This project is self-contained and does not require a package manager (`npm`).

 1.  **Clone the Repository**